python-semantic-release/python-semantic-release/docs/configuration.rst

 ------------------
 The name of the file where the changelog is kept, relative to the root of the repo.

-If this file doesn't exist, it will be created automatically.
+If this file doesn't exist, it will be created.

 Default: ``CHANGELOG.md``.